BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Installation-Of-BG3MM.md

 ## Other guides:

-Now BG3MM is set up correctly, continue to the other 2 parts of this guide: (all of which are on To-Do):
-Part 2: How to install mods (Pak Files): https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-Install-Pak-Files Part 3: How to install manual/loose file mods (mods that are not pak files)
+Now BG3MM is set up correctly, continue to the other 2 parts of this guide Part 2: How to install mods (Pak Files): https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-Install-Pak-Files Part 3: How to install manual/loose file mods (mods that are not pak files): https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-install-manual-or-loose-file-mods

 And other relevant guides:
-How to install Script Extender (SE)
+General Load order guide: https://wiki.bg3.community/en/Tutorials/Mod-Use/general-load-order How to install Script Extender: https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-install-Script-Extender Clean reinstall of Script Extender: To-Do
-How to install Native Mod Loader, and related mods (WASD movement, Native Camera etc.)
+How to install Native Mod Loader,WASD movement, Native Camera etc: https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-install-manual-or-loose-file-mods
-How to install Unique Tav
+How to install Unique Tav: To-Do

 Made by: Maze